 Eric first became acquainted with Detroit Audubon through his daughter, Bridget who was the 2014 winner of Detroit Audubon’s Young Birder’s Scholarship.
 He is a practicing attorney and is on the board of Schoolcraft College.

-Heidi says that she is a mild-mannered tech at an automotive startup who moonlights as a bird window collision monitor.
-She began birding in 1998 but her passion for preserving dead birds began in 2003.
-Since then, her freezer list has spanned three states and 500+ birds of over 130 species donated to UC Santa Cruz, Texas A&M University, and the University of Michigan.
-Heidi has been a librarian, zookeeper, rehabber, wind farm monitor, bird guide, and nature blogger in Texas (bigbendnature.com).
-She tends the Facebook groups “Dead Birds (for Science!)” and “The Auk-ward”.
-Heidi serves as a coordinator as well as monitor with Washtenaw Safe Passage and has recently agreed to chair Detroit Audubon’s Safe Passage Committee.
-She resides in Ypsilanti, Michigan.
+Heidi is a researcher, consultant, and speaker on the topic of bird collisions and prevention.
+She began birding in 1998 but her passion for studying unnecessary causes of bird mortality began in 2003 with her first window collision monitoring/prevention project in Illinois.
+Since then, she has documented bird mortality of over 150 species, and donated specimens to research collections in 5 states.
+She currently holds salvage permits through the University of Michigan, and advises collision monitoring projects nationally as well as internationally.
+Prior to her time in Michigan, Heidi has served as a librarian, zookeeper, rehabber, wind farm monitor, bird guide, and nature blogger in Texas (bigbendnature.com).
+She tends the Facebook groups “Just Save Birds” and “Dead Birds (for Science!)”.
+Heidi serves as a coordinator as well as monitor with Washtenaw Safe Passage and resides in Ypsilanti, Michigan.